buildpacks/spec/buildpack.md

 #### Build Plan Entry Claims

-In order to claim entries in the Build Plan, a buildpack MUST write an entry claim file `<plan>/<name>` such that `<name>` matches the name of the desired Build Plan entry.
+A buildpack MAY claim entries in the Build Plan by writing claims to `<plan>` that correspond to entries in the original Build Plan generated during the detection phase.
-When an entry is claimed, the lifecycle MUST remove the entry from the build plan that is provided via `stdin` to subsequent `/bin/build` executables.
+When an entry is claimed, the lifecycle MUST remove the entry from the Build Plan that is provided via `stdin` to subsequent `/bin/build` executables.

-A buildpack MAY write replacement TOML metadata to an entry claim file that refines the original contents of the build plan entry with information that could not be determined during the detection phase.
+A buildpack MAY write replacement TOML metadata in the entry contents that refines the original contents of the Build Plan entry with information that could not be determined during the detection phase.
+The lifecycle MUST NOT make this replacement TOML metadata accessible to subsequent buildpacks.

+A buildpack MAY write a Build Plan claim entry that does not correspond to an entry in the original Build Plan.
-However, the lifecycle MUST NOT make this replacement TOML metadata accessible to subsequent buildpacks.
+The lifecycle MUST NOT make this replacement TOML metadata accessible to subsequent buildpacks.

 When the build is complete, a BOM (bill-of-materials) MAY be generated for auditing purposes.
 If generated, this BOM MUST contain
-- All entries from the original build plan generated during the detection phase and
+- All entries from the original Build Plan generated during the detection phase,
-- All non-empty entry claim files created by `/bin/build` executables such that the non-empty entry claims override the original build plan entries from the detection phase.
+- All non-empty entry claims created by `/bin/build` executables such that they override corresponding the Build Plan entries from the detection phase, and
+- All entry claims that do not correspond to original Build Plan entries.

 #### Layers